-The Wildcat Weekly can also be read directly from the website, www.sasbmt.com, under the "news" tab.
+The Wildcat Weekly can also be read directly from the website, www.sasbmt.com, under the "News" tab.
 At that site you will find all on-line newsletters posted by date for easy reading and availability for reference.

-Q. When will I speak with my child's teacher for a parent conference?
+Q. How can I talk with my child's teacher?